Did MetLife Long-Term Disability Insurance Deny Your Benefits?

 Any job can mean anything that exists in the economy.
-The job doesn’t have to be commensurate with your background or experience.
+The job doesn’t have to be in line with your background or experience.
 It doesn’t matter if the job would pay much less than you made before.

 When an insurance company does this to you, you need a new assessment from a vocational expert on whether you truly could go back to work at all.

-Working with a Levine Benjamin lawyer helps you gather all the parts you need to successfully take on the insurance company.
+Working with a Levine Benjamin lawyer helps you gather all the elements you need to successfully take on the insurance company.